shred/acme4j/README.md

 ## Compatibility

-This version of _acme4j_ is tailor-made for _Let's Encrypt_ and other CAs that use the [Boulder](https://github.com/letsencrypt/boulder) server.
-Boulder [diverges from the ACME specifications](https://github.com/letsencrypt/boulder/blob/master/docs/acme-divergences.md), so _acme4j_ cannot yet be used against other servers that fully comply to the ACME specifications.
+This version of _acme4j_ is tailor-made for _Let's Encrypt_ and other CAs that use the [Boulder](https://github.com/letsencrypt/boulder) server and the "ACME v1" protocol.

-The latest [ACME specifications](https://github.com/ietf-wg-acme/acme) are being implemented in the ["draft" branch](https://github.com/shred/acme4j/tree/draft) of _acme4j_.
+Support for the latest [ACME v2](https://letsencrypt.org/2017/06/14/acme-v2-api.html) protocol is currently being implemented in the ["draft" branch](https://github.com/shred/acme4j/tree/draft) of _acme4j_. _Let's Encrypt_ will offer an ACME v2 API endpoint by January 2018.

 ## Contribute